Minnesota Homeschool Laws

 Families are NOT required to count hours of instruction, as is required in some other states.
 A “record of instruction” can be something as simple as a weekly chart for each child, with days of the week across the top and subjects listed down the left side.
 When a subject is taught, check the box under the appropriate day of the week.

 Again, unless required by a court, parents are not required to reveal any of these records to anyone, including a school district.
-HSLDA recommends families keep records for at least the prior two years, and all the high school years.
+It is recommended that families keep records for at least the prior two years, and all the high school years.

 The Minnesota homeschool laws also require that the following subjects are taught: reading, writing, literature, fine arts, math, science, history, geography, economics, government, citizenship, health, and physical education.
 However, how often these are taught and at what age / grade level are not defined.
 Therefore, families should not feel compelled to teach all these subjects every year.
 Families will want to be sure all these subjects are taught to their child somewhere along the way.